-The new Hermitage Amsterdam shows remarkable artworks from the collection of the State Hermitage Museum in St Petersburg and, of the three major temporary shows each season, one is often inspired by the historical ties between Amsterdam and St Petersburg and between the House of Orange-Nassau and the Romanovs.
-(Their major 2017 show - "1917.
-Romanovs & Revolution" marks a century since the Russian Revolution and features all the court intrigue during its run, February to September, 2017.)
-This compact museum is well laid out and ideal for a family visit, with a pleasant snackbar and garden restaurant.
-Best yet, there's often special childrens programming because the separate Hermitage for Children has workshops and classrooms that cater to grades 4 though 6, offering online classes, special teacher tours, and on-site workshops where children can explore their own artistic talent.
+The Hermitage Amsterdam shows remarkable artworks from the collection of the State Hermitage Museum in St Petersburg and, of the three major temporary shows each season, one is often inspired by the historical ties between Amsterdam and St Petersburg and between the House of Orange-Nassau and the Romanovs.
+Compact and well laid out, it’s ideal for a family visit, with a pleasant snackbar and garden restaurant.
+Best yet, there’s often special childrens programming because the separate Hermitage for Children has workshops and classrooms that cater to grades 4-6, offering online classes, special teacher tours, and on-site workshops where children can explore their own artistic talent.
 This video highlights masterworks from their temporary exhibition of Dutch Masters, on loan from the St. Petersburg museum through May 27, 2018 — a gorgeous and easy to digest collection — plus a peak into other shows and their Outsider Art Gallery, where admission is free.
 Take advantage of being there to explore the Plantage neighborhood, Plantage neighborhood of parks, gardens, other cultural institutions and the Zoo.

 Fun for the Whole Family

 As charming as Amsterdam is, easy-to-locate transportation and well-sign-posted streets are not its strong suit.
 That’s why booking a privately guided city tour — cheaper would be a bike or canal boat group tour) is the best way to maximize sightseeing for the family with limited time.
 Strawberry Tours offers “free” tours with local guides who cover a variety of themes, and participants pay whatever they feel is appropriate for their experience.